Marx Versus Freud

-Marx is known to have universally condemned religion as the opium of the people.
+Marx universally condemned religion as the "opium of the people."
 His most famous statement on religion comes as a critique of Hegel’s philosophy of law.
 According to Marx, “Religion is the sigh of the oppressed creature, the heart of a heartless world, just as it is the spirit of a spiritless situation.
 It is the opium of the people”.
 Thus according to Marx, the purpose of religion is to create illusion or fantasy for the masses.
 On the other hand, Freud held religion as an expression of underlying neuroses and distress at the psychological level.
 In other words, while Marx finds religion rooted in the social reality, Freud examines religion at the individual psychological level.
-Freud suggests that religion is an attempt to control oedipal complex.
+Freud suggests that religion is an attempt to control the oedipal complex.

 Freud too like Marx considers religion an illusion but his reasons are quite different.
 He examines the idea of overcoming religion but finds the enterprise impossible because religion gains strength from the fact that it is embedded in our instinctual desires.
 He compares religion to childhood desire.

-While calling religion illusion, Marx appears to partially validate the reality of religion.
-Religion is a symptom of deeper malaise in society.
-It is an expression of unhappiness of very fundamental nature.
-It is a symptom oppressive economic realities.
+While calling religion an illusion, Marx appears to partially validate the reality of religion.
+Religion is a symptom of a deeper malaise in society.
+It is an expression of the unhappiness of a very fundamental nature.
+It is a symptom of oppressive economic realities.
 In other words, religion might not be needed in a society free of economic oppression and exploitation that Marx envisages.

 Freud criticizes religion in most of his works.
 For instance, in Group Psychology and the Analysis of the Ego (1921), Freud says that even a religion that claims to be based on the religion of love must be hard and unloving to those that do not belong to it.
-Perhaps his Jewish background and experinces of his times informs his criticism of religion.
-He was an atheist by self declaration
+Perhaps his Jewish background and experiences of his times inform his criticism of religion.
+He was an atheist by self-declaration

 © 2011 Ajit Kumar Jha